 The philosopher Emmanuel Levinas wrote, “Saying grace would be an act of the greatest importance.
 To be able to eat and drink is a possibility as extraordinary, as miraculous, as the crossing of the Red Sea… he verse, “You will eat and be full and you will bless” (Dt.
 8:10) is not pious verbiage but the recognition of a daily miracle and of the gratitude it must produce in our souls,”*

 But the routine saying of blessings sometimes misses the mark of truly expressing gratitude.
 This series will help us understand the blessings better, and hopefully make them more meaningful in our lives.

 *Nine Talmudic Readings, translated from French by Annette Aronowicz ,

 Weekly Torah Portion

-Friday mornings at 9:00, in the library.
+Friday mornings at 9:30 (note new time) in the library.
 The weekly Torah portion from varied perspectives, with observations about how it relates to today’s world.
 The sessions are led by instructors from the community.

 Coordinators: Stephen Kramer and Barbara Schwartz

 8/2: Terumah – Stefanie Raker

 15/2: Tetzaveh – Michal Fram Cohen